allegro/vaas/docs/documentation/gui.md

 VaaS GUI
 ========
 This article will demonstrate the features of VaaS GUI.
-Scren shots below come from [VaaS in Vagrant](../quick-start/vagrant.md).
+Screen shots below come from [VaaS in Vagrant](../quick-start/vagrant.md).

-VaaS comprizes several Django apps, of which two are available via a web browser: *Cluster* and *Manager*.
+VaaS comprises of several Django apps, two of which are available via a web browser: *Cluster* and *Manager*.

 In the **Cluster** app you can: